 Giles is joined by Sophie Vorrath, who also worked with Business Spectator and Climate Spectator.
 Also contributing regularly to the website is Paul Gilding, an independent writer and corporate advisor on climate change and sustainability, and recognized as a global authority and thought leader on sustainability and business.
 He is the author of “The Great Disruption” published in 2011 to wide acclaim.

-RenewEconomy will be updated daily and will produce a free daily newsletter, so please sign up to receive that information into your inbox.
+RenewEconomy is updated daily and will produce a free daily newsletter, so please sign up to receive that information into your inbox.
 We anticipate that the editorial team will grow in coming months.

 The site will operate on an advertising revenue model, so please don’t be shy!